Master of Science in Artificial Intelligence Systems

 Any Other Elective Approved by the Dean

-Any Advanced AI Elective Course
+Any Advance AI Elective Course

 Advanced AI Elective Courses (Choose 1)

-AISN 623
+MAIN 623

 Image Analysis and Synthesis with AI

-In this course, students will explore visual data interpretation and generation through artificial intelligence.
+- In this course, students will explore visual data interpretation and generation through artificial intelligence.
 The course provides a comprehensive study of techniques in image processing, analysis, computer vision, and synthetic image generation, emphasizing the use of AI-driven tools.
 Participants will engage with state-of-the-art AI methodologies to perform tasks such as object detection, image and video classification, and the creation of new imagery through generative models.
 Focused on practical application, the curriculum guides students through the process of implementing these AI techniques for real-world problems, equipping them with the skills to innovate in the evolving landscape of digital image technology.

 3 Credits